 It is a stunning Blue Domed Greek Orthodox church and one of the most iconic and photographed churches in the world.
 It is worth taking a few moments here to sit and just enjoy the amazing view of the Caldera and of Skaros which lies in front of you.

 On the edge of the churches veranda, there is a marble sign to commemorate the fact that Saint George was rescued from this very spot.
 Soon after leaving the Anastasi Church, you pass the luxury Grace Hotel which is one of the most beautiful places to spend a honeymoon on the planet.

 After that, the path evens out for a short bit before you start to ascend the rock itself.

 The views all around are breathtaking, and you will see nature at its very best.
-We were lucky enough to do the hike in May, so the pathway was a profusion of wild flowers and colour.
-The formation of the rock is striking and has dark grey and red lava that has mixed with ashes, pumice and pozzolana.
+We were lucky enough to do the hike in May, so the pathway was a profusion of wild flowers and color.
+The formation of the rock is striking and has dark gray and red lava that has mixed with ashes, pumice, and pozzolana.